awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    1. Choose your core device's operating system: **Linux** or **Windows**\.

    1. <a name="installer-export-aws-credentials"></a>Provide your AWS credentials to the device so that the installer can provision the AWS IoT and IAM resources for your core device\.
-To increase security, you can get credentials for an IAM role that allows only the minimum permissions necessary to provision\.
+To increase security, we recommend that you get temporary credentials for an IAM role that allows only the minimum permissions necessary to provision\.
 For more information, see [Minimal IAM policy for installer to provision resources](provision-minimal-iam-policy.md)\.
 **Note**
 The installer doesn't save or store your credentials\.